M1911 pistol: Legacy

 The M1911A1 is popular among the general public in the U.S. for practical and recreational purposes.

 Civilian use

-The M1911 is commonly used for concealed carry thanks in part to a single-stack magazine (which makes for a thinner pistol that is, therefore, easier to conceal), personal defense, target shooting, and competition as well as collections.
+The M1911 is commonly used for concealed carry thanks in part to its single-stack magazine (which makes for a thinner pistol that is therefore easier to conceal), as well as for personal defense, target shooting, competition, and collections.

-There are a growing number of manufacturers of M1911-style pistols and the model continues to be quite popular for its reliability, simplicity, and patriotic appeal.
+There is a growing number of manufacturers of M1911-style pistols, and the model remains quite popular for its reliability, simplicity, and patriotic appeal.

 The M1911 is popular with civilian shooters in competitive events such as the International Defensive Pistol Association and International Practical Shooting Confederation, showing no signs of decreasing popularity.

 State firearm

 On March 18, 2011, the U.S. state of Utah—as a way of honoring M1911 designer John Browning, who was born and raised in the state—adopted the Browning M1911 as the "official firearm of Utah".